UoB-COMSM0166/2025-group-20/README.md

 - Summary of the overall vision

 # Requirements (Ziyan)
-.
-- 15% ~750 words
-- Use case diagrams, user stories.
-Early stages design.
-Ideation process.
-How did you decide as a team what to develop?

 ## Ideation Processing
 <p>
   In the early stage of ideation process, we used both